Boxwood (Buxus Sempervirens)

 1. Further systemic effects

-• At higher doses, liver and kidney damage can occur, due to the breakdown and excretion of the toxic alkaloids via these organs.
+• At higher doses, liver and kidney damage can occur, due to the breakdown and elimination of the toxic alkaloids via these organs.

 • There is a general poisoning of the metabolism, especially with a longer course.